18F/project-artifacts/approach.md

 You may notice that this document is not very prescriptive: it doesn't tell you what to do each week or how to do it.
 If you're working on a Path Analysis, it's up to you to design the project to fit your partner's needs.
 Path Analyses are **incredibly flexible by design**, because we want teams to have the space to adapt quickly to what they learn.
 This is both a challenge and an opportunity — and if you need help navigating it, reach out to your account manager or lead/supervisor for support thinking through how to approach your project.

-## 1. Meet with CPS for the internal handoff
+## 1. Meet with Account Management for the internal handoff
-The account manager for this project has been involved since the very beginning.
-They likely attended the initial business development meetings and probably helped draft the interagency agreement.
-The first thing that'll happen is the AM will schedule a meeting with the 18F members of the team to go over what they know about the project and hand off any background documents that you should review prior to the client kickoff meeting.
-Get familiar with what the client originally contacted us about and how they described their needs and expectations.
+The account manager (AM) for this project has been involved since the very beginning.
+They likely attended the initial business development meetings and probably helped draft the interagency agreement (IAA).
+The first thing that'll happen is the AM will schedule a meeting with the 18F members of the team to go over what they know about the project and hand off any background documents that you should review prior to the partner kickoff meeting.
+Get familiar with what the partner originally contacted us about and how they described their needs and expectations.
 Understand what we sold them and how that is articulated in the statement of work.

 Once you've had the internal handoff meeting, start thinking about how you want to use the kickoff meeting.
 Will it be a 90 minute meeting?
 A day-long working session?
 Figure out what's going to be the best use of people's time and what you'll need to get started.
 Some teams have found it useful to do some stakeholder interviews prior to the kickoff meeting and use the time to talk about what they heard.
 See this [sample interview script](sample-interview-questions.md) to help get you started.

-It may be happen that you are asked to do work or attend meetings with the client before you have had an internal handoff or kickoff meeting.
+It may be happen that you are asked to do work or attend meetings with the partner before you have had an internal handoff or kickoff meeting.
 Please remember to wait until the internal handoff meeting or kickoff meeting, if you're not doing pre-kickoff stakeholder interviews, before starting work on the project.

 ## 2. Draft a problem statement
-The problem statement should be a short, 2-3 sentence description of what problem the client is trying to solve.
+The problem statement should be a short, 2-3 sentence description of what problem the partner is trying to solve.
 You should be able to apply the 5 "W"s (Who, What, Where, When and Why) to the problem statement.
 It should not suggest a solution.
 If you need some help creating one, see Dan Brown's article on [How to Build a Problem Statement](https://medium.com/eightshapes-llc/how-to-build-a-problem-statement-d1f21713720b) or this [TTS Problem Statement document](https://docs.google.com/document/d/1GjzpUHQZGWG8lEzg8ZAMqRG3tZhaw_V010OUnt9yKeI/edit#) with different types of problem statements with examples.

-The problem statement may need to be modified over the course of the project as you learn more, but having it prior to the first meeting with the client will help make your understanding explicit and will reveal discrepancies between your understanding and the client’s.
+The problem statement may need to be modified over the course of the project as you learn more, but having it prior to the first meeting with the partner will help make your understanding explicit and will reveal discrepancies between your understanding and the partner's.

 ## 3. Kick off the project
 The main purpose of the project kickoff is to make sure everyone involved is aligned on the goals of the project and on what will be delivered at the end of the engagement.
 Regardless of how long they're scheduled to run, you'll probably feel like there's not enough time to get to everything.
 Spend as little time as possible, if any, explaining how 18F works so you can focus on getting what you need to start the project such as agreeing to a reasonable scope of the path analysis and identifying stakeholders and user groups to interview.
 You will likely be able to conduct some of these interviews at the workshop itself by talking to relevant stakeholders and users (if you are on-site with the client.)
 Set expectations beforehand and make sure that the right people are available, and that you set aside some time to conduct these interviews.